-May 1/16 May 1/17 May 1/18 May 1/19 Maintenance Tradesmen For the first 1000 hours worked in this classification, employees will be paid 85% of the above rate.
-They will then move to the full job rate. \$34.20 \$34.50 \$34.80 \$35.05 Candy Maker \$28.40 \$28.70 \$29.00 \$29.25 Nut Roaster For the first 1040 hours worked in this classification, employees will be paid 85% of the rate.
-They will then move to the full job rate. \$28.40 \$28.70 \$29.00 \$29.25 Candy Maker Apprentice See LOU #4 For the first 1040 hours worked in this classification, employees will be paid 80% of the Candy Maker rate.
-For the next 1040 hours worked in this classification, employees will be paid 85% of the Candy Maker rate.
+May 1, 2020 Maintenance Tradesmen For the first 1000 hours worked in this classification, employees will be paid 85% of the above rate.
+They will then move to the full job rate. \$35.05 Candy Maker \$29.25 Nut Roaster For the first 1040 hours worked in this classification, employees will be paid 85% of the rate.
+They will then move to the full job rate. \$29.25 Candy Maker Apprentice See Article 13 For the first 2080 hours worked in this classification, employees will be paid 85% of the Candy Maker rate.
 For the next 1040 hours worked in this classification, employees will be paid 90% of the Candy Maker rate.
 For the next 1040 hours worked in this classification, employees will be paid 95% of the Candy Maker rate Kitchen Assistant, Extruder Operator, Warehouse- Coordinator, Driver, APV/Imperial Operator For the first 1040 hours worked in this classification, employees will be paid 85% of the rate.
-They will then move to the full job rate. \$22.54 \$22.84 \$23.14 \$23.39 Fuji Operator For the first 1040 hours worked in this classification, employees will be paid 85% of the rate.
-They will then move to the full job rate. \$21.98 \$22.28 \$22.58 \$22.83 Janitor For all new employees hired after May 1/16 wage scale noted below applies. \$21.48 \$21.78 \$22.08 \$22.33 General Help (Production and Warehouse) For all new employees hired after May 1/16 wage scale noted below applies. \$20.42 \$20.72 \$21.02 \$21.27 Casual For the first 1040 hours worked in this classification employees will be paid \$10.50.
-They will then move to the full job rate. \$11.00 \$11.00 \$11.00 \$11.00
+They will then move to the full job rate. \$23.39 Fuji Operator For the first 1040 hours worked in this classification, employees will be paid 85% of the rate.
+They will then move to the full job rate. \$22.83 Janitor For all new employees hired after May 1/16 wage scale noted below applies \$22.33

+General Help (Production and Warehouse) For all new employees hired after May 1/16 wage scale noted below applies \$21.27 Casual For the first 1040 hours worked in this classification employees will be paid fifty (\$.50) cents higher than the minimum wages.
+They will then move to the full job rate.

-Note: No current employee shall have any part of their current wage reduced due to this new pay grid.
+Note: no current employee shall have any part of their current wage reduced due to this new pay grid.

-All employees newly hired or newly promoted into the General Help or Janitor classification will be paid as follows:
+\All employees newly hired or newly promoted into the General Help or Janitor classification will be paid as follows: